Eddie's Girl and Random Vintage Guitars

 I've shot 2 weddings and a birthday party for coworkers.
 I'm the unofficial official.

 Since I had to be in DC on a Saturday night, I went camouflaged: skeleton dress, bow tie, combat boots, blue lipstick.
 So maybe that isn't much of a disguise by my standards.
-I parked in the garage just to be stress-free and walked toward the waterfront by way of the Ritz-Carlton's outdoor bar, The Yard.
+I walked toward the waterfront by way of the Ritz-Carlton's outdoor bar, The Yard.
 There I had a local whisky (I love that moment when the bartender appreciates your wince at the words Jack and Daniels) and borrowed the bathroom while I was there.
 This segues into a completely different story for later, The Poshest Loo in Town.
 I'll come back to that.
 What you need to know for now is that the aforementioned story is why I've got Ritz-Carlton toilet paper in my purse (which I should probably take out of there.)

-On my way down the hill to the water, I witnessed some bicycle-vs-car road rage and eased over to a spot where I could take pictures if necessary.
-I shouldn't have to tell you that I'm on Team Spokes.
+On my way downhill to the water, I witnessed some bicycle-vs-car road rage and eased over to a spot where I could take pictures if necessary.
 If you didn't know, YES.
 The bicyclist is supposed to be in the road.
-Your four wheels and airbag don't make you a god, but they do give you additional responsibility.
+Four wheels and an airbag give you additional responsibility.
 Please heed that.
 My services weren't needed, though - the whole scuttle didn't go past shouting through the closed car windows.

-"I have to ask: not tube, right" The kid looked at me, made a few mental leaps, and turned around his portable to show me.
-I couldn't remember what you call an amp that has no tubes.
+"I have to ask: not-tube, right?"
+I couldn't remember what you call an amp that has no tubes - solid state.
+The kid looked at me, made a few mental leaps, and turned around his portable amp to show me.

 "And f-holes!
 I still got it.
-That's an old-ass rig if I recognise it by ear.
+That's an old-ass rig if I recognize it by ear.
 I'm old."
-I stopped before using my favorite line of who told you to play out of that?
-There is an old and deep music culture in DC so it's safe to assume he grew up in it.
+I didn't give him my favorite line of who told you to play out of that?
+There is a deep music culture in DC so it's safe to assume he grew up in it.

 "You play?" his friend asked me.

-I explained why I was there with my camera, thanked Guitar Boy and Friend for the conversation,and continued down the corniche to the tune of "Can't Take My Eyes Off of You."
+I explained why I was there with my camera, thanked Guitar Dood and Friend for the conversation, and continued down the corniche to the tune of "Can't Take My Eyes Off of You."
 I sang as much of it as I could remember, not even considering that I was loud and dressed funny.
 Probably nobody noticed.

 By the time I got to the other fountain, Eddie texted that they were parking.
 I responded that I was literally at the fountain.

 "Head toward Key Bridge.
 By those black thingies."
-So I headed back in the other direction, and as I approached the buskers I heard the James Bond theme song start up.
-Awesome, like they knew me.
+So I headed back in the other direction, and as I approached the buskers I heard the James Bond riff on a solo guitar.
+Like he knew me.
+Like he knew knew me.

 I gave him $5 for that.